Tbrosnan12/pdf_combine/README.md

 # Pdf Combine

-Makes use of the pdfunite tool to combine a directory of pfds into one
+Makes use of the pdftk tool to combine a directory of pfds into one, now with added Table of Contents generator based on sub pdfs.

 Note currently the line that deletes the left over files `rm -- "$dir"/*.pdf` is commented out, you can un-comment this but at your own risk of misusage!